 Customize web push notification templates

-On your iZooto dashboard, click on ‘Settings’ and select ‘Modify Subscription Prompt’, where you can choose your desired notification template and edit it.
+On your iZooto dashboard, click on ‘Settings’ and select ‘Modify Subscription Prompt’, then click on 'Change Prompt' where you can choose your desired notification template and edit it.

 You can customize the logo, title, description and the 2 CTA buttons.